srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/08-Implement Azure Functions.md

 1. Switch to the **Monitoring** tab and click **Create new** for Application Insights.
 On the **Create new Application Insights** tab, click **Create new** for Workspace and specify the following settings (replace **xxxx** in the name of the function with the Deployment ID).

-    > Note : If you are not able to enable Application Insights in the Monitoring tab, then try changing the **Version** to 3.1 in the Basics tab.

     | Settings | Value |
     | -- | --|